 Geneva Overholser, senior fellow, Democracy Fund

-Ryan Thornburg, associate professor and director, Reese News Lab, UNC School of Media and Journalism
+Ryan Thornburg, associate professor and director, Reese News Lab, UNC Hussman School of Journalism and Media

 Don’t miss Part 3 for remarks from Jennifer Preston, Vice President/Journalism at the Knight Foundation, on her vision for Knight’s commitment to local news.
 Ms. Preston also will engage the audience on key challenges.